zenakhane/psql-refresher-workshop/readme.md

 The aim of this workshop is to:

 * ensure psql is installed on your PC,
-* you can create a psql database at [elephantsql.com](elephantsql.com)
+* you can create a psql database at [elephantsql.com](elephantsql.com),
 * and that you can connect to it from your local machine using `psql`,
-* as bonus we will also see if you can create a psql database locally.
+* as bonus we will also see if you can (still)  create a psql database locally.

 You should be able to run sql `insert, update, delete & select` queries on the database.